schorschii/OCO-Server-Extensions/isc-dhcp-reservations/README.md

 **Current Version: 1.2**

 ## Installation
+0. Make sure `php-ssh2` package/module is installed on your server.

 1. Copy all files from this directory into your OCO installation **or** clone this repo into a separate directory on your server and create appropriate symlinks inside the OCO application directory.
 This method ensures that updates can be easily applied using `git pull` without copying all new files in place.

 2. Set up a separate config file for the ISC DHCP server which only contains the reservation definitions and include it via `include "/etc/dhcp/reservations.conf";` in the ISC DHCP main configuration file `/etc/dhcp/dhcpd.conf`.